 Food Assistance Information Fair

-We had people from statewide and local organizations to talk about how you can use SNAP (Food Stamps) and other benefits to help put more healthy food on your table.
+We expect staff from statewide, regional and local organizations to talk about how you can use SNAP (Food Stamps), Farmers Market Nutrition Program coupons (FMNP) and other benefits to help put more healthy food on your table.

-That same idea led Market organizers to develop the Information Fair.
+That same idea led Market organizers to develop the Information Fair — put it on your calendar!

 Participants

-Mike McCarthy, SNAP Outreach, Department of Transitional Assistance (DTA)
+Mike McCarthy, SNAP Outreach, Department of Transitional Assistance (DTA).
+Mike can help people learn about applying for SNAP and answer questions.

 Food assistance programs at the Belmont Farmers’ Market